zakisaati/Pseudomonas_pangenome/analyses/phylogeny.md

 ~~~
 $ bash extract_commands.sh
 ~~~
-Then, we will have a folder called "bcg_pangenome_pseudomonas" containing a sigle .bcg file for each of our genomes.
+Then, we will have a folder called "bcg_pangenome_pseudomonas" containing a single .bcg file for each of our genomes.
 These files will contain UBCG sequences for further analyses.
 Now we are ready to build the phylogenies:

 ~~~
 $ java -jar UBCG.jar align -bcg_dir bcg_pangenome_pseudomonas/  -prefix pangenome_pseudomonas